 Consul is a person appointed by a governmental body to represent it in a different organization or foreign country.
 An ambassador or diplomat would live in the foreign country and represent the interests of the sending body.

 There we have our three words, similar in sound and closely related in definition.
 Using the wrong word in your context will not trigger your spell-checker and a pothole has been created for your reader.
+Be sure to prevent those problems from happening, use Word Reiner, beta readers, a critique group, proofreaders or editors.
 We all want a smooth ride for the consumers of our writing.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.